 How much does it cost to travel to Mount Bromo?

-You should plan to spend around $25 (Rp412,761) per day on your vacation in Mount Bromo.
-This is the average daily price based on the expenses of other visitors.
+A typical traveler spends $23 (Rp412,761) per day on a trip to Mount Bromo.
+This is the average daily price for a vacation in Mount Bromo based on the expenses of other visitors.

 Past travelers have spent, on average for one day:

-A one week trip to Mount Bromo for two people costs, on average, $353 (Rp5,778,654).
+A one-week trip to Mount Bromo for two people costs, on average, $320 (Rp5,778,654).
 This includes accommodation, food, local transportation, and sightseeing.

 Rp2,889,327